 T E Donaldson (Siva Parvati and Allied Images) documents multiple bronze and stone sculptures of Uma Maheshwara from other parts of the country, Kerala, Andhra, Karnataka, Orissa, Uttar Pradesh, Bihar, Rajasthan, Bengal…But has only one example of Uma Maheshwara from Tamil Nadu.

-I also checked my standard reference T A G Rao’s Elements of Hindu Iconography and there are no examples of Uma Maheshwara from Tamil Nadu.
+I also checked my standard reference T. A. G. Rao’s Elements of Hindu Iconography, and there are no examples of Uma Maheshwara from Tamil Nadu.